macCesar/purgetss-docs/docs/Commands.md

 ```

 :::info `watch` command

-This only works with regular Alloy projects compiled with the `ti build` command.
-We haven't tested it with any other types of projects, such as those built with Webpack or Vue.
+Note that this feature is only compatible with regular Alloy projects that are compiled using the `ti build` command.
+It has not been tested with other types of projects, such as those built with Webpack or Vue.

 :::

 **Use the `--off` option to turn it off.**